- Life & Money

 8. Forgetting to renew every year

 What doesn’t change: You must renew your FAFSA every academic year to receive aid.
-Luckily, once students are in college, the institution usually does a good job of reminding students to renew.
+The good news is that once students are in college, the institution usually does a good job of reminding them to renew.